clearlydefined/clearlydefined/docs/adopting.md

 to find places.
 Awesome!
 As long as the harvesting tools can find the info and you are consistent about keeping it uptodate, all is good.

 For some however, there may be a few steps.
-One on of the core philosophies of ClearlyDefined is "meet them where they are".
+One of the core philosophies of ClearlyDefined is "meet them where they are".
 That is, we are not looking to drive a particular behavior or format on your normal development process or repo structure.
 Rather we are aware of a host of conventions and we only need hints from you as to which approach you are taking.